vpalombo/PANEV/README.md

 Enrichment analysis
 -------------------

-PANEV can perform also an enrichment analysis for each KEGG term (i.e. pathways) based on **hypergeometric test** (one-sided Fisher exact test) as described by Simoes and Emmert-Streib (2012).
+PANEV provides also the ancillary functions **panev.stats.enrichment()** and **panev.network.enrichment()** to perform a gene enrichment analysis based on **hypergeometric test** (one-sided Fisher exact test), as described by Simoes and Emmert-Streib (2012).
+In particular, while the former allows user to search against default KEGG database, the latter allows computing the pathway enrichment of the genes highlighted by PANEV using the pathways generated in the network as a background.

 The results are a series of '*.txt*' files with specific enrichment analysis results and with general descriptive information about gene and pathway occurrences.

 More in details:

 -   the \*&lt;out.file&gt;\_enrichment.txt\* file contains the enrichment analysis result.
 A p-value is calculated for each pathway to estimate the probability of significant over-representation.

+-   the \*&lt;out.file&gt;\_enrichment.txt\* file contains the enrichment analysis result of the genes highlighted by PANEV using the pathways generated in the network as a background.
+A p-value is calculated for each pathway to estimate the probability of significant over-representation;

 -   the \*&lt;out.file&gt;\_GxP.txt\* file contains the list of pathways with gene occurrences.